American Males: Split

 Following the breakup, the former partners feuded for a while with Bagwell getting the better of Riggs.
 Riggs would go on to briefly feud with Raven, later joining The Flock, while Bagwell formed Vicious and Delicious with Scott Norton before suffering a severe neck injury that kept him out of action for a while.
 Bagwell later returned to WCW, teaming with Shane Douglas to win another tag team championship.
 After losing the championship, he formed another tag team, pairing with Lex Luger to form Totally Buffed.

-When Riggs joined Extreme Championship Wrestling in 2000, he did a parody of the American Males gimmick by calling himself "The U.S. Male" and using their overhead clap taunt.
+When Riggs joined Extreme Championship Wrestling in 2000 using the name Scotty Anton, he did a parody of the American Males gimmick by calling himself "The U.S. Male" and using their overhead clap taunt.